Sans Souci Festival of Dance Cinema, SansSouciFest.org

 Dancing by Ashley Werhun, Mark Caserta, Jeremy Coachman, Gemma Freitas, Kiera Hill

-Music composed by De La Romance
+Music Composed by De La Romance

 Cinematography by Derek Branscombe